 Governance

 At-large members serve for a 2-year term.
-The next election will be held in April 2024.
+The next election will be held in April 2025.
 Read about the Board election process.

-MAPA’s Bylaws are posted here
+MAPA’s Bylaws are posted here.

 The Board has established an Executive Committee which acts for the Board between its meetings.
 Its current members are Brian Garvey, Cole Harrison, Hayat Imam, Jonathan King, Keith Harvey, Maryellen Kurkulos, Merri Ansara, Paul Shannon, Rosemary Kean, Shelagh Foreman, and Susan Mirsky; Cole Harrison is its chair.
-(July 2023)
+(April 2024)

 Following are the board of directors of the Massachusetts Peace Action Education Fund: